Learning-with-the-bois/Udacity-ML-for-Trading/Notes.md

 ## Lesson 1.1: Reading and Plotting Stock Data

-CSV = Comma-Separated-Values
+CSV = Comma-Separated-Values.
 It contains a header and data organized into rows and columns, divided by commas.

 Panda’s library: https://pandas.pydata.org/
 Matplotlib's library: https://matplotlib.org/